yegor256/blog/_drafts/printers.md

 Again, not the best implementation, but you see what I'm trying to show.
 Each time we need a new format, we create a new printer.

-You may say that the object will be rather big, if there will be many formats.
+You may say that the object will be rather big if there will be many formats.
 That's true, but a big object is a bad design in the first place.
 I would say that if there is more than one printer &mdash; it's a problem.